 What is Minimally Invasive Spine Surgery?

-Minimally Invasive Spine Surgery is performed through small incision, often with the aid of very small devices or cameras designed for viewing internal portions of the body.
-Small surgical instruments are passed through small incisions, which are later closed with sutures and covered with surgical tape.
-Is this technique applicable for all forms of spinal surgery?
+Minimally invasive spine surgery is performed through a small incision.
+Often, this type of surgery is possible with the assistance of a small device or camera designed for viewing internal portions of the body.
+Small surgical instruments are also passed through small incisions, which are later closed with sutures and covered with surgical tape.

-No. Nor is it appropriate for all patients.
-While the field of minimally invasive surgery is changing rapidly, four main types of minimally invasive spine surgery currently are being performed at The Spine Institute:
+And you may be wondering if this type of surgery is appropriate for all patients, and all forms of spinal surgery.
+Unfortunately, this is not the case.
+While minimally invasive surgery is rapidly evolving and improving there are still only four main types of minimally invasive spine surgery being performed at The Spine Institute:

 Spinal fusion which often is performed on degenerative disks